YogirajT/employee-registree/README.md

 ## Usage

-* When the server starts for the first time a super-user record is create with ID: `super` and password: `password`
+* When the server starts for the first time a super-user record is create with ID: `super` and password: `super`
 * Super user can be used to add users and change Roles of other users.
 * By default Frontend runs on `http://localhost:8080` Backend on `http://localhost:8081` and mongodb on `mongo1:27017`